codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 5: Configure Git credentials for Hybrid GitOps Runtime
 Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.
+This is one of the two steps to complete installing Hybrid GitOps Runtimes, the other being to configure the Runtime as an Argo Application, described in the next step.

 Git credentials include authorizing access to Git through OAuth2 or a personal access token, and optionally configuring SSH access to Git.